Last updated: February, 2019

 These belts are made out of genuine leather or a combination of nylon and a foam-like material.
 The main purpose of these belts is to offer lower back support and prevent injuries when the user is engaged in weightlifting exercises.

 A weight lifting belt for CrossFit particularly will be a tiny bit less bulky and maybe thinner than a weight lifting belt you would see a powerlifter use.
 This allows greater mobility and makes the belt wearable though longer workouts or even when performing stretching exercises.

 Why Should You Buy a Weight Lifting Belt for Crossfit

-The number one reason for which athletes use a weight lifting belt for crossfit is to prevent injuries, lower back injuries to be more specific.
+The number one reason for which athletes use a weight lifting belt for CrossFit is to prevent injuries, with the lower back injury being the most common in CrossFit.
 Using heavy weights can put a lot of pressure on your back if you don’t have good form.

 We all know you will have one or two bad form reps every now and then.
 That happens when you least expect it and it can happen to anyone.
 You never know when that’s going to happen, but you definitely want to have your belt on when it does.

 Better core stability will allow you to push (or pull) more weight with a strong, taut core.

 If you’re struggling with a flaccid midsection in the squat or deadlift, the belt can be a good accompaniment, alongside improved technique.